 Addiction is a very complicated subject and it’s something that scientists and psychologists are still trying to understand.
 What can be said is this: addiction does not discriminate – it can affect people of all ages, intelligence levels and backgrounds.
+The signs, symptoms and causes of addiction can vary from person to person, but still, addiction can have a damaging effect on anyone's livelihood and it's often difficult to manage without professional addiction treatment.

-Although nobody can completely eliminate the possibility of becoming an addict, The National Institute on Drug Abuse (NIDA) has highlighted some of the most common risk factors that make some more susceptible to it than others.
+Although nobody can completely eliminate the possibility of becoming an addict, the National Institute on Drug Abuse (NIDA) has highlighted some of the most common risk factors that make some more susceptible to it than others.

 Children of addicts

 According to the National Institutes of Health (NIH), the risk of addiction increases for those who have parents who are alcoholics or drug addicts.
 It has been found that the children of addicts are 45% to 79% more likely to abuse drugs or alcohol compared to the general population.
+Alcohol and drug addicted babies are also being born addicted to a substance if a mother has used a substance throughout pregnancy.
+This early dependency can then later transpire into an addiction.

 It’s unknown whether this is because addiction is rooted in genetics, if it’s inherited, or if it’s because being exposed to drug taking and alcohol abuse increases the likelihood of experimentation with these substances.